0x5bfa/CsWin32/README.md

 _Write about msgpack._

-## Type-associated Enums
+### Type-associated Enums

 To generate a field in a type (e.g., a struct, a class), that an enum value is typically set to, define `AssociatedEnumAttribute` with the enum name as its first parameter, and apply it to the field.
-The associated enum will be generated along with the type and the type of the field becomes the type of the enum without breaking the memory layout of the parent type.
+The associated enum will be generated along with the type and the type of the field becomes the type of the enum without breaking the memory layout of the parent type (metadata should keep the original ABI).

 ```cs
 public sealed class AssociatedEnumAttribute(string EnumName) : Attribute { }